Sheep wool (Merino)

 Win-Win Textiles recommends the use of Alpaca hair in garment production above wool and other animal hair.
 Alpaca has unique properties, which create a better wearing comfort, uses less chemicals in the processing, has less influence on biodiversity, is more efficient and offers a large range of natural shades, which can reduce the need of dyeing the fibres.

-Further, we recommend to be attentive to the RAS 1.0, Responsible Alpaca Standard, due to be released during 2021, and to focus on using vendors, who work within this standard.
+Further, we recommend to be attentive to the RAS 1.0, Responsible Alpaca Standard, which was released in April 2021, and to focus on using vendors, who work within this standard.

 The Sustainable Development Goals